-- An instance of Tenable.sc and one or more instances of Nessus Agent applications (other Tenable components-Nessus Manager and Log Correlation Engine-are expected to be present in the TOE's operational environment because they also interface with Tenable.sc, but the TOE does not interact with these applications directly). - Platform (hardware and software) on which the TOE is hosted. - The TOE is capable of running on a general-purpose Windows or Linux operating system on standard consumer-grade hardware on either a physical or virtual machine.
-For the evaluated configuration, the TOE was tested on virtualized instances of Windows Server 2016 and RHEL 7, each running on VMware ESXi 6.5 on a system using an AMD Ryzen Threadripper 1950X processor with the Zen microarchitecture. - Full disk encryption is required for the TOE platform to ensure adequate data-at-rest protection. - Web browser used to access the GUI interface.
+- Other Tenable components (one or more instances of Nessus Manager, Nessus Agent, NNM, and LCE applications). - Platform (hardware and software) on which the TOE is hosted. - The TOE can run on a general-purpose Linux operating system on standard consumergrade hardware on either a physical or virtual machine.
+For the evaluated configuration, the TOE was tested on a virtualized instance of RHEL 7 running on VMware ESXi 6.5 on a system using an AMD Ryzen Threadripper 1950X processor with the Zen microarchitecture. - Full disk encryption is required for the TOE platform to ensure adequate data-at-rest protection. - The platform on which the TOE is deployed is required to provide SSH client functionality through its host operating system. - Web browser used to access the GUI interface.